sretcher/Factorial-ANOVA/README.md

-## Tests Conducted in Analyses of Factorial Experiments:
+## Tests Conducted in our Analyses of Factorial Experiments:

 #### Test for Main Effect of Mowing Height